Fremen1990/DevSocialMedia-frontend/README.md

 ## TODO
+- [ ] Prepare README
-- [ ] Refactor bulky components to as small as possible chunks
+- [ ] Refactor bulky components to as small chunks as possible
+- [ ] Implementation Redux for most state not only main ones
 - [ ] Configure Husky pre hooks with eslint prettier and test before commit
-- [ ] Refactor separated functional components as "LOGIN BUTTON" "LOGOUT BUTTON" and LOGO
-- [ ] Prepare README
 - [ ] Refactoring CSS to SCSS and minimizing number of styles
 - [ ] Refactoring Frontend to TypeScript
 - [ ] Redux black box testing